 Tenerife is in the time zone of Western European Time.
 This means a time difference of – 1 hour compared to Central European Time (CET).
 Without daylight saving time, the time on Tenerife is equal to the Meridian – Time (GMT) of Greenwich near London, which is considered as „world reference time“ (Univeral time).

 The highest mountain in Spain is located on the Canary Island of Tenerife and is called Teide summit or Piko el Teide in Spanish.
 It is 3715 meters high and is an active but dormant volcano.

 Despite mass tourism with bathers in the south, an individual trip to Tenerife is worthwhile.
 Cities like La Laguna (world cultural heritage), La Orotava or Puerto de la Cruz have their charms.
 The archaic mountain regions entice to extensive hikes in the mild Canarian climate.
 Remote high quality hostels allow individual relaxing stays away from the tourist crowds.

 The flight time from Leipzig airport is about 5 hours.
 From other cities in central Europe correspondingly shorter or longer.

-To Tenerife mainly fly the vacation airlines such as Condor*, but also low-cost airlines such as easyjet*.
+To Tenerife mainly fly the vacation airlines, but also low-cost airlines such as easyjet*.